 It may sound unorthodox but using nylon stockings to get deodorant stains out of dark or black shirts actually works.
 Simply take a clean nylon stocking and rub it on the stained area of the shirt.
 (You can even use a dry towel or clean socks to achieve the same result).
 Once you are done, hand wash or machine wash your clothing, as directed.

-Baking soda is effervescent when mixed into water, making it a good tool to remove white deodorant stains from black shirts.
+Baking soda is effervescent when mixed into water, making it a good tool to remove white deodorant stains from shirts.
 The effervescent reaction allows it to remove dirt deposits from fabric.
 It also soaks up tough-to-remove residue from clothing, thanks to its absorbent nature.
-This can be very useful when you are trying to figure out how to remove deodorant stains from black clothes.

 To help lessen the severity of deodorant or antiperspirant stains, allow your armpits to completely dry before getting dressed or try out a gel-based deodorant.
 You can also wait until you’ve already dressed to apply the deodorant.
 You can also try these other tips to prevent deodorant stains in the first place – which means you won't have to worry about getting deodorant stains out of your shirts.